 - 1/2 c.
 Kalamata olives

-- In a small bowl, mix the first six ingredients.
+- For Goat Cheese Medallions: In a small bowl, mix the first six ingredients.
 They will be the coating for the goat cheese medallions.
 Dip the slices of cheese into the spice mixture, and place on a tray lined with parchment paper.
 NOTE: these can be made up to a day ahead, and chilled.
 Bring to room temperature before serving.

 - Combine mixed salad greens and basil in a large bowl, Add enough vinaigrette to coat lightly.
 Toss.
 Arrange on a large platter.
 Add potatoes and green beans to same large bowl.
 Toss with remaining vinaigrette.
 Arrange potatoes and green beans atop greens.
 Scatter with tomatoes and olives, and surround with goat cheese medallions.